kasidit/openstack-mitaka-installer/README.md

 routers, and networks from your OpenStack deployment.
 Make sure the ODL host is running and necessary ODL features are installed.
 You may consult our <a href="http://sciencecloud-community.cs.tu.ac.th/?p=238">
-OpenStack and OpenDayLight integration blog post</a> for more details.
+OpenStack and OpenDayLight integration blog post</a> or youtube videos in [4] for more details.
 When ready, run the following commands.

 <pre>